mori-b/aioconnectors/README.md

     await connector_api.send_message(**kwargs)

 This returns a status (True or False).
-If you set the await\_response kwarg to True, this returns the response : a (transport\_json , data, binary) triplet
+If you set the await\_response kwarg to True, this returns the response : a (transport\_json , data, binary) triplet.

 To register to receive messages of a specific type :

     loop.create_task(connector_api.start_waiting_for_messages(message_type='', message_received_cb=message_received_cb))

 message\_received\_cb is a coroutine that you must provide, receiving and processing the message triplet (transport\_json, data, binary).
-transport\_json is a json with keys related to the "transport layer" of our message protocol : source\_id, destination\_id, request\_id, response\_id, etc
+transport\_json is a json with keys related to the "transport layer" of our message protocol : source\_id, destination\_id, request\_id, response\_id, etc.

 ### 4.More details about the ConnectorManager and ConnectorAPI arguments.